 Time, Life, and Fortune represent three levels of irresponsible politics in much the same sense as Hollywood is willy-nilly a political force.
 That is, neither T.L.F. nor Hollywood attempts to hold up any kind of object or program for detached observation or appraisal.
 But both arrange their exhibits in suchwise as to manipulate the standardized reflexes of a semi-hypnotized and mentally helpless audience.
 So that the art of the movie is not to be judged by the invention and arrangement of images but by the effect which those images have on the contents of the mind or guts of a spectator.
 Likewise with T.L.F.
 It isn’t the worth or character of the image or statement presented which is of any political significance but the effect [on its “semi-hypnotized and mentally helpless audience”] which it is observed to have [by]2 a [“detached” yet] sharply focussed reader [who would thereby be capable of “appraisal”].
 Needless to say, the [“semi-hypnotized and mentally helpless”] reader is not the one to do the focussing.
 He is held in position.

-McLuhan supposedly first used the phrase “the medium is the message” in 1958 or 1959 (although Carl Williams improbably recalls it already from 1953-1954)3.
-However that may be, the basic idea was already present to him 10 or 15 years before:
+McLuhan first used the phrase “the medium is the message” in print in 19583 (although Carl Williams improbably recalls it already from 1953-1954)4.
+However that may be, as seen in the passage from his ‘Time, Life, and Fortune’ article cited above, the basic idea was already present to him 10 or 15 years before:

 the art of the movie is not to be judged by the invention and arrangement of images but by the effect which those images have on the (…) mind or guts of a spectator.
 Likewise with T.L.F.
 It isn’t the worth or character of the image or statement presented which is of any political significance but the effect…